 Trade receivables are non-interest bearing and are generally recognised immediately after installation.
 An allowance for expected credit losses is recognised based on the "simplified credit loss approach" model.
-An impairment allowance of \$110,000 (December 2019: \$15,000) has been recognised by the Group during the year.
-The amount has been included in the other expense item.
-No individual amount within the impairment allowance is material.
+No impairment allowance (December 2020: \$110,000) has been recognised by the Group during the year.